Forst/santabot2/README.md

 Permission integer for API: `11264`.

-In this configuration file you can also change the **command prefix** (for example if it conflicts with another bot in your server, default is `s!`) or the **back-end database** (SQLite is used by default, which is only acceptable when used in a few small guilds).
+In this configuration file you can also change the **command prefix** (for example if it conflicts with another bot in your guild, default is `s!`) or the **back-end database** (SQLite is used by default, which is only acceptable when used in a few small guilds).

 ## Installation